leosouliotis/Dir_Proc/README.md

   * -k : Initial number of clusters

 The results of the clustering are saved in a .csv file named DP_clustering.csv

+# Example

+We simulated a 5 dimensional dataset consisting of 4 clusters.
+Each cluster has a different mean vector and the same covariance matrix.
+(sample_data.pdf)